Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Lowering of Loss Barcodes

-To evaluate the hypothesis we have experimented with various CNN architectures on the well-known CIFAR10 dataset.
-For this purpose we have used fairly simple networks, containing one, two and three convolutional layers, both with and without Batch Normalization before activation function.
-To emphasis on the connection between height of the saddle and convolutional layers we have made the number of parameters in fully-connected layer dependent only on the number of channels in convolutional layers (remains fixed among all of them).
-To make it possible, max-pooling operation is extensively used, details can be found in Table \ref{tab:cnn1_c}.
+To further validate the loss barcode lowering hypothesis, we have experimented with various CNN architectures on the CIFAR10 dataset \cite{Krizhevsky_2009_17719}.
+We have used the standard networks, containing one, two and three convolutional layers; see details in the Appendix \ref{app:architectures}.
+The number of parameters in the last FC layer remains constant among CNNs with the same number of channels, to concentrate attention on the convolutional layers.
+As a downsampling method, the max-pooling operation was used to obtain the same spatial size before the final FC layer for each network.
+The six convolutional networks from our experiments in this section have between 7K (Conv1-32) and 117K (Conv2-64) parameters.